Meow Wolf is the weirdest and coolest art exhibit I've ever seen anywhere in the world.

-It's gigantic, it's bizarre, it's interactive, it's immersive, it's mind-blowlingly creative and it even comes with a sci-fi mystery to discover.
+It's gigantic, it's bizarre, it's interactive, it's immersive, it's mind-blowingly creative and it even comes with a sci-fi mystery to discover.

-Fans of the beloved Game of Thrones and George R.R.
-Martin have been flocking to this massive 20,000 square foot permanent art installation, built by over 500 artists in an old bowling alley Martin purchased in Santa Fe, New Mexico, where the writer lives.
+Fans of George R.R.
+Martin and his beloved Game of Thrones have been flocking to this massive 20,000 square foot permanent art installation, built by over 500 artists in an old bowling alley Martin purchased in Santa Fe, New Mexico, where the writer lives.

 It's Beetlejuice meets Stranger Things meets Pee-Wee's Playhouse meets Clue meets Hitchhikers Guide to the Galaxy.

 That about sums it up.

 Once you get inside, the beginning is a creepy old Victorian House called the House of Eternal Return.

 You go inside the house and can investigate all the rooms, read the papers left about, and even search through their computer files.

 But wait, this is no ordinary house.

 Oh look a nice normal, totally ordinary fireplace!